Protests Against Planned Parenthood Rouse Dueling Rallies Nationwide

 Rights don't protect themselves, people do!
 Live from MN standing 4 Planned Parenthood care. #IStandWithPP pic.twitter.com/zEhROsFXbl— Dawn Laguens (@dawnlaguens) February 11, 2017

-Meanwhile, in Denver, the balance between Planned Parenthood's opponents and supporters was reversed — with abortion rights opponents outnumbering the counterdemonstrators outside a clinic.
+Meanwhile, the balance was reversed outside a Denver clinic, where abortion rights opponents outnumbered the counterdemonstrators.
 Colorado Public Radio's Sam Brasch reports that Planned Parenthood officials actually asked supporters to stay away, fearing conflict would only make patients even feel more unwelcome.
+So instead, those supporters took their demonstrations downtown, where they had a large rally outside Colorado Sen. Cory Gardner's office.

 Leslie Hanks, an anti-abortion demonstrator in Denver, told Brasch he hopes President Trump "does the right thing and I hope that Planned Parenthood is defunded, but that's the very least that should happen."

-Note: Clarification: This post has been updated to reflect a rally by Planned Parenthood supporters in downtown Denver.